 Rust Bullet Automotive Rust Inhibitor Paint

+The formula also does a good job of preventing the spread of existing corrosion.
 Minor-to-moderate patches can be painted over directly; just get rid of loose flakes before applying it.
 This makes it convenient for those metal surfaces that are already corroding.
+You can use it on steel or iron, regardless of whether it’s painted or unpainted.

 It has strong adhesion and sealing properties, and oxidation trapped underneath it won’t be able to bubble through or bleed out.

-Once dried, the metallic grey finish won’t chip or flake off.
+The upside is that you’ll know for a fact that your car will be well-protected.
+Once dried, the metallic gray finish won’t chip or flake off.
 It also provides a decent base for a topcoat to be applied over it, although this isn’t required.

-It can be applied with a spray gun, roller or brush – so you have multiple methods of application to go with, depending on which you’re most comfortable using.
+A small quantity will go further than you would think.
+One quart can cover up to 100 square feet of surface area.
+And it can be applied with a spray gun, roller, or brush – so you have multiple methods of application to go with, depending on which you’re most comfortable using.

 Manufacturer’s Specs and Features